Bajaj Pulsar: 2021

+2022

+Bajaj launched new series of 150/160 cc bikes in N250 line-up, namely Pulsar P150 and Pulsar N160.

+2023

+Bajaj terminated the Pulsar P150, replacing it with new Pulsar N150 that followed the body style of N160-N250.

+2024

+Bajaj Updated the Pulsar NS Series (NS125, NS160, NS200).
+The updated NS now have a new LED headlight with DRLs and LCD digital instrument cluster.
+Bajaj introduced and launched the Pulsar NS400Z in India.
+The Pulsar NS400Z gets 373cc single cylinder engine which was used in Dominar 400.
+In November 2024, Bajaj launched the second 125cc naked bike after NS125, the Pulsar N125, which also uses 125cc l1 engine.

+2025

+In January 2025, Bajaj Discontinued the Pulsar F250, due to low sales.
+The Pulsar F250 was expected to succeed the Pulsar 220F, but Bajaj Still sells Pulsar 220F with a BS6 engine.
+In July, the Pulsar N150 was discontinued and replaced by the new single-seat variant of the Pulsar N160.

+Bajaj launched the Pulsar NS400Z and Pulsar RS200.
+The NS400Z received updates including performance enhancements, new features, and improved hardware.
+The RS200 also saw updates, primarily new color variants.

+Pulsar NS400Z: This model received a significant upgrade with a more powerful engine, revised hardware, and new features.
+It's now considered the most powerful motorcycle under 2 lakh.

+Pulsar RS200: The RS200 was updated with new color options, including black and white.

 Technology

 DTSi

 DTSi stands for Digital Twin Spark Ignition, a Bajaj Auto trademark.
 Bajaj Auto holds an Indian patent for the DTSi technology.
 The Alfa Romeo Twin-Spark engines, the BMW F650 Funduro which was sold in India from 1995 to 1997 also had a twin-spark plug technology, and the Rotax motorcycle engines, more recently Honda's iDSI Vehicle engines use a similar arrangement of two spark-plugs.
 However very few small capacity engines did eventually implement such a scheme in their production prototypes.

 Patent infringement

 In September 2007, Bajaj Auto filed a claim accusing that the development of TVS Flame was in violation of their patent for DTS-I.

 TVS Motors decided to sue Bajaj Auto for libel.

 In February 2008, the Madras High Court in Chennai restrained TVS from launching it with the twin spark plug technology.